Appinventiv Call Button

 1. WealthTech

-The WealthTech trend is growing as traditional wealth management firms adapt to new technologies.
-These platforms provide investment advice and tools for financial planning, tax optimization, and retirement.
+The WealthTech trend is expanding as traditional wealth management companies are changing to new technologies.
+Those platforms will offer investment guidance and financial planning, tax optimization, and retirement.

 2. Next-Gen Digital-Only Banks

-A rapid increase has been witnessed in partnerships among FinTech companies and banking institutions, promoting the emergence of new financial intermediaries.
-Now, digital-only banks are gaining unprecedented popularity, which was not anticipated in this decade.
+There has been a rapid growth in collaborations between FinTech firms and banking organizations, which favors the development of new financial intermediaries.
+The digital-only banks are now becoming more popular than ever, and it was not expected in this decade.

 Also Read: Digital Transformation in Banking Applications and Benefits